vsenderov/rdf4r/README.md

 ### Creation and serialization of RDF

 RDF4R uses an amortized vector data structure to store RDF triples as mutable [R6](https://cran.r-project.org/web/packages/R6/vignettes/Introduction.html) objects.
 Blank nodes are partially supported: a triple may contain an RDF object (a list of triples with the same subject) as its object.
 In this case, the parent RDF is serialed as turtle by using the bracket syntax.
 Current serialization only supports Turtle and only supports adding new triples.

+### A basic vocabulary of semantic elements

+RDF4R has some basic resource identifiers for widely used classes and predicates predifined (e.g. for `rdf:type`, `rdfs:label`, etc.).

 ## Discussion